siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 # 8. Standing Waves and Discreteness

-Chapter 7 established Maxwellian transport as the minimal two-aspect closure of source-free flow.
-In that closure, each Cartesian component of the transporting field satisfies the wave equation
+Chapter 7 established that source-free energy flow satisfies the wave equation

 $$
+\partial_t^2 \mathbf F-c^2\nabla^2\mathbf F=0,
+\qquad
+\nabla\cdot\mathbf F=0.
+$$

+Each Cartesian component therefore satisfies

+$$
 \left(\nabla^2-\frac{1}{c^2}\partial_t^2\right)f=0.
 $$

-We now consider a bounded standing electromagnetic wave on the surface of a torus.
+We now consider a bounded standing wave of that flow on the surface of a torus.
 In the thin-support idealization developed below, that construction yields allowed integer modes and the Rydberg-type $1/n^2$ scaling.
-Since hydrogen is matter, this is a first serious clue that matter itself may be standing electromagnetic waves.
+Since hydrogen is matter, this is a first serious clue that matter itself may be standing waves of organized energy flow.

 To make that idea precise, we need a closed support on which energy flow can be trapped continuously.
 A sphere cannot sustain a continuous nowhere-vanishing